alixlb/DH150---Fall-2020/assignment6/low_fidelity.md

 * On the home page, she used the quick buttons under the search bar and did not even think about typing up her search query.
 * On the search page, she was unsure which criterias she could push and how many she could choose.
 * She then got distracted by the additional home screen frame that had the naviagation pull out which was simply another way to access the search pahge.
-* She  finally was confused about how to go and exit the "more filter" page and accress the videofrom there.
+* She  finally was confused about how to go and exit the "more filter" page and accress the video from there.

 #### Task 3 & 4:
 ![task 3 & 4](./task3_4.JPG)

 **Areas of confusion**:
-* On task 3, she failled to see she had some insight on what others had though of the review through the gradinbg and the star.
+* On task 3, she failed to see she had some insight on what others had thought of the workout through the grading and the star.
 * On task 4, she did not view the secondary page as a profile page but more as a page simply with "her" workout classes.

 ### Reflection